Skip to content

 Ukraine

-Ukrainian drones struck Port Kavkaz on the Chushka Spit in the Kerch Strait on the night of 14 March — the same operation that hit the Afipsky refinery further north in Krasnodar Krai.
-Three people were wounded and a vessel was damaged 1.
-The port services the Crimea ferry crossing, the primary alternative route for supplying Russian forces on the peninsula.
+Ukrainian drones struck Port Kavkaz on the Chushka Spit in the Kerch Strait on the night of 14 March.
+Three people were wounded and a vessel was damaged.
+The port services the Crimea ferry crossing and is a logistics artery for the Russian occupation of Crimea.

 An 11-year-old and her mother died when a Russian aerial bomb struck their apartment building — part of a daily bombardment that dropped 264 such weapons across Ukraine in a single day.